 A “both-and” mindset is essential to recover lost health.
 Looking for “that one fix” is almost never the right approach.

 Therefore, ground as much as you can — on land and especially in water.
-The best benefits, though, will come from water and from extended periods of time spent grounding.
+The best benefits, though, will come from grounding wisely and in conjunction with other techniques.